OpenFn/docs/docs/about.md

 on our [Github](https://www.github.com/openfn).

-The platform is trusted by some of the leading development organizations in the world, including UNCIEF, the IRC, and Population Council.
+The platform is trusted by some of the leading development organizations in the world, including UNICEF, the WHO, the IRC, and Population Council.

-You can learn more about OpenFn's leadership [here](https://www.openfn.org/leadership).
+You can learn more about the people at Open Function Group [here](https://www.openfn.org/leadership).